 Students graduating from San Elizario ISD must meet district and state graduation requirements.
-Please visit page 86 to page 95, Graduation Toolkit.
+Please visit Appendix E on page 59 to 66, Graduation Toolkit.

 Gifted & Talented Program

 The main elements of any quality instructional program do not essentially change when differentiated for high ability students.
 All students need to reflect upon and respond to good literature, to write for a variety of audiences using much different intent, to conduct research effectively, to be able to analyze and solve mathematical problems and to understand the processes and content of social studies and science.
 Students in grades K-12 are served at their individual campuses with instruction based on the Texas Essential Knowledge Skills system and that will accelerate, compact, provide greater depth, and expand the content and its essential knowledge and skills requirements.